junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Maybe it's a good thing then, to die before he can make any bigger mistakes -- as if, there *is* any bigger mistake he can possibly make.

 His chest becomes too tight to breathe.
-Dean doesn't know if it's Lucifer or himself's doing.
+Dean doesn't know if it's because of Lucifer or his own doing.

 But then, that drowning feeling clenching his chest eases.
 The frying electricity over his skin fades too.
 He feels a subtle cover of warmth and safety surround him, wrapping him, cradling him, holding him in a safety pod.
 The air around him shifts.

 Reflexively, Dean turns to look at Cas.

-Castiel has his eyes shut, frowning so deeply his whole face is crumbled.
+Castiel has his eyes shut, frowning so deeply his whole face is crumpled.
 His shoulders are hunched.
-The light from him is so dim compared to Lucifer's but it's still there.
+The light from him is so dim compared to Lucifer's, but it's still there.
 And in the combination of their light, Dean can see it now.
 He can see it so vividly that it horrifies him.

-He sees dark shadow curling inside Cas's light, but Cas is still trying so hard to stretch his wings out, covering on him and Sam.
-His wings, oh God, they are so battered, so broken, barely only the wing bones keeping the shape.
+He sees dark shadow curling inside Cas's light, but Cas is still trying so hard to stretch his wings out, covering him and Sam.
+His wings, oh God, they are so battered, so broken, barely the wing bones keeping the shape.
 The black shadows of feathers are still dropping and falling just as he watches.
-None of them are physical, but from the shadows, he can see those feathers fall on him.
-He reaches to his back, trying to catch them, touch them.
+None of them is physical, but from the shadows, he can see those feathers fall on him.
+He reaches to his back reflexively, trying to catch them, touch them.
 Those are Cas's.
-For once, he wants to feel him so desperately.
+For once, he wants to touch him so desperately, to feel his feathers between his fingers.
 But all he can feel is just the air.

 Dean stares at the angel, wordless.
 The angel that is his best friend.
 The angel that saved him from Hell, and saved him so many more times.
-The angel, who *knew* the archangels can and will and has killed him as simple as snapping a finger, would still do everything, absolutely everything he can, to save Dean, to protect Dean, to have his wings cover Dean, however burned and broken they are, however sick and dying he is.
+The angel, who *knew* the archangels can and will and has killed him as simply as snapping a finger, would still do everything, absolutely everything he can, to save Dean, to protect Dean, to have his wings cover Dean, however burned and broken they are, however sick and dying he is.
 He'd do anything and everything for him.

 Dean forgets about Michael and Lucifer completely.

 At the moment of death, Dean finds his mind drift away from the crumbling Heaven, from the endangered angels, the falling souls, the archangels that are about to destroy the world or just let the world destroy itself.
-He finds his mind wander out, and circle around Cas.
+He finds his mind wandering out, and circling around Cas.
 Cas only.

 He should have helped Cas fix his wings.
-He should have asked if Cas miss flying, if he misses home.
+He should have asked if Cas misses flying, if he misses home.
 He should have told Cas about his dream and what he did, and that he would really like to do it again in the real world.
-He should asked what Cas dreamed about, what Cas is thinking every time he falls quiet.
-He realizes, he should have talked to Cas about so many things but they never did.
+He should have asked what Cas dreamed about, what Cas is thinking every time he falls quiet.
+He realizes, he should have talked to Cas about so many things, but they never did.

-All they ever do is just being there together, hanging out together, hunting together, saving the world or saving each other together.
-Always being there, but -- that's all they ever have, and that's all they've ever tried.
+All they ever do is just be there together, hang out together, hunt together, save the world, or save each other together.
+Always be there, but -- that's all they ever have, that's all they've ever tried, and that's all they'll ever have.

-And he remembers -- it feels so long ago now, and he remembers when he set out to the suicide mission of assassinating Amara, that eve of his Death, Cas told him, "I could go with you."
+And he remembers -- it feels so long ago now, and he remembers when he set out on the suicide mission of assassinating Amara, that eve of his Death, Cas told him, "I could go with you."

 He meant to come back and ask him why he said that.
 When they embraced the reunion and celebrated the victory.
 He really was thinking that, when they were drinking late that night.
 He remembers thinking to himself, he'd ask once he finished that glass of drink in his hand.
-And then he always reached for a next glass, thinking he'd do that after that one.
+And then he always reached for the next glass, thinking he'd do that after that one.

 *Why doesn't he say anything?*